The Star Formation Efficiency During Reionization as Inferred from the Hubble Frontier Fields: Introduction

 Among other topics, the inferred star formation efficiencies have important implications for our understanding of the Epoch of Reionization (EoR).
 The EoR is the time period during which the first luminous sources form, photo-ionize surrounding neutral hydrogen, and gradually fill the universe with ionized gas \citep{Loeb2013}.
 Important goals for reionization studies include determining the volume-filling factor of ionized gas in the intergalactic medium (IGM) as a function of redshift and characterizing the properties of the ionizing sources.
 Joint measurements of the reionization history and the galaxy UVLF can address whether we have an accurate census of the sources of reionization, or whether missing populations of faint galaxies, accreting black holes, or other more exotic possibilities are required.

 Measurements of the UVLF from HST combined with estimates of the electron scattering optical depth to cosmic microwave background (CMB) photons, $\tau_e$, from WMAP \citep{Hinshaw13} and Planck \citep{planck2018} have started to address this question.
 Additional information comes from measurements of the average ionization fraction as a function of redshift \citep{McGreer:2014qwa,Davies:2018yfp,Mason:2017eqr,Mason:2019ixe,Umeda23}, and inferences of the emissivity of ionizing photons from the Lyman-alpha (Ly-$\alpha$) forest \citep{Becker21,Gaikwad:2023ubo}.
 A number of previous studies have found that recent HST galaxy UVLF measurements are in accord with Planck $\tau_e$ estimates provided that a significant fraction -- around $\gtrsim 10-20\%$ -- of ionizing photons escape their host galaxies (e.g. \citealt{Robertson:2015uda,Mashian2016,Sun2016,Yung2020}).
 Since the escape fraction is hard to measure, especially in reionization-era galaxies, it remains unclear whether this requisite escape fraction is reasonable.
 There are also still sizable uncertainties related to how one extrapolates the UVLF down the faint-end and in redshift, as well as in the spectral shape of the UV emission from galaxies.
+For example, there is not yet a consensus regarding the role of low-luminosity galaxies in reionization, with some works arguing that faint $(M_{UV} \gtrsim-18$) galaxies contribute minimally \citep{Naidu_2020}, while other studies suggest that these sources are dominant \citep{Lewis_2020}.

 The intensity of UV radiation and its redshift evolution also have important consequences for 21 cm surveys.
 Specifically, UV photons redshifting into Lyman-series resonances are thought to couple the 21 cm spin temperature to the gas temperature, allowing the 21 cm signal to be observable in absorption against the CMB during the Cosmic Dawn (before e.g. X-rays heat the gas temperature above the CMB temperature leading to an emission signal; \citealt{Furlanetto:2006jb}.)